WEEE Richtlinie EU: Elektrogeräte international verkaufen

 As other directives, it requires EU member states to enact national laws based on EU-wide requirements.
 Hence, the WEEE directive is basically the equivalent of the EU packaging waste directive for the recycling of electronics.
 All EU countries (and the UK) have established their own recycling schemes for electronic waste and batteries.
 The underlying principle of them all is the “Extended Producer Responsibility” (EPR).

-EPR: Extended Producer Responsibility
+EPR: Extended Producer Responsibility for WEEE

 The principle of EPR demands that the producer of a product takes responsibility for its whole life-cycle, including the disposal and recycling.
 Responsibility of the producer does not end at the sale, but is “extended” even for the product’s after-life.
 In the sense of the WEEE directive, the term producer does also include importers or resellers.
 In other words: When placing electronics or batteries on the market, one must ensure the proper disposal and recycling in accordance with WEEE laws.